Electricity sector in Finland

 The electricity sector in Finland relies on nuclear power, renewable energy, cogeneration and electricity import from neighboring countries.
 Finland has the highest per-capita electricity consumption in the EU.
 Co-generation of heat and electricity for industry process heat and district heating is common.
 Finland is one of the last countries in the world still burning peat.

 As part of the energy transition Finland has been replacing electricity generation from fossil fuels with nuclear power and renewables.
 Wind power in particular has grown to be a significant part of electricity generation.
 A fifth nuclear reactor, Olkiluoto 3 was commissioned in 2023 and increased nuclear power generation by over 50%.

 Finland is part of the synchronous grid of Northern Europe.

 Consumption and import

-Industry was the majority consumer of electricity between 1990 and 2005 with 52-54% of total consumption.
-The forest industry alone consumed 30-32%.
+Industry was the majority consumer of electricity between 1990 and 2005 with 52–54% of total consumption.
+The forest industry alone consumed 30–32%.

 Between 2000 and 2006, up to 7 TWh per year was imported from Sweden and up to 11.5 TWh from Russia.
 Net imports during this time varied between 7 TWh to Sweden and 7 TWh from Sweden, and 4 to 11 TWh from Russia.
 Since 2007, some electricity has also been imported from Estonia.

 In 2012, most of the imports were from Sweden (14.4 TWh net import) with Russia also contributing to the net imbalance (4.4 TWh import only), while exports to Estonia were larger than imports (1.1 TWh net export).

-In 2022, after the Russian invasion of Ukraine, imports from Russia ended.
+Since Russia has begun the invasion of Ukraine on 24 February 2022, imports from Russia ended.
 Yearly net import was down 5 TWh as a result.